 Prioritize strategic categories and suppliers

-Given the time and investment required, focus on high-impact categories where visibility can deliver material risk reduction.
+Given the time and investment required, focus on high-impact categories where supply chain visibility can deliver material risk reduction.

 -